There are many jobs and businesses that are recession-proof so you can still make money during hard times!

 Old-Fashioned Gigs That Still Work Great

-As more and more people are vaccinated and the world prepares to reopen, old-fashioned gig economy jobs that were previously inaccessible are beginning to open up as well.
+As more and more people are vaccinated, and the world prepares to reopen, old-fashioned gig economy jobs that were previously inaccessible are beginning to open up as well.

 If you’re more interested in this type of work, here are a few old-fashioned gig work ideas that may appeal to you once they’re hiring again.

-There are four side gigs that I did in my pre-professional career and absolutely loved them.
+There are four side gig jobs that I did in my pre-professional career, and absolutely loved them.

 I got a job as an event DJ.
 My boss sent me out to weddings, company parties, and birthday parties.
 Overall, it was a ton of fun!

 You need a little showmanship and marketing ability to get these types of gigs.
-We were charging $450-900 per 3-5 hour event.
+We were charging $450 – $900 per 3-5 hour event.

 If I had my own equipment, I could have kept all the profits and made $500+ per night.
 And it was a ton of fun!

-Flipping Furniture on Craigslist
+14. Flipping Furniture on eBay

 When I was a struggling pizza delivery driver, I used to make money reselling used furniture.